Sayid Jarrah: Season 3

 Sayid attempts to interrogate Juliet on the journey, but she says that if she tells him everything, then he will kill her.
-Sayid is soon informed of Naomi's presence, and after speaking to her begins to question her; he is soon taken aback when she gives him her satellite phone, having expected her to have no way to contact her boat.
-The next day, Sayid is taken into the jungle, where Jack and Juliet come clean and reveal their secretive plans to destroy the Others.
+Sayid is soon informed of Naomi's presence, and after speaking to her begins to question her; he is taken aback when she gives him her satellite phone, having expected her to have no way to contact her boat.
+The next day, Sayid is taken into the jungle, where Jack and Juliet come clean and reveal their secret plans to destroy the Others.
 When Karl warns them of their imminent arrival, Sayid remains on the beach to detonate the dynamite, along with Jin and Bernard.
 That night, Sayid shoots his target accurately, but ultimately winds up captured by the remaining three Others.
-Hurley runs over Ryan Pryce using the DHARMA Van which kills him and when the other walks in front of Sayid, Sayid trips him up and snaps his neck with his feet, killing him.
+Hurley runs over Ryan Pryce using the DHARMA Van, killing him; when the other walks in front of Sayid, Sayid trips him up and snaps his neck.
 He, along with Sawyer, Juliet, Hurley, Jin and Bernard wait at the beach for rescue.

 The season reveals that Sayid left the Iraqi Special Republican Guard in order to find Nadia.
 He travelled to Paris, where he worked as a chef.
 Some time later, Sayid is taken prisoner and locked in the pantry.
 A person named Sami recognizes Sayid as the man who tortured his wife with boiling oil, and attempts to beat a confession out of him.
 When Sami's wife, Amira, confronts Sayid, he finally admits to torturing her, and tearfully apologizes to her.
 Sayid is forgiven, and Amira tells Sami that Sayid is not the man who tortured her after all; Sayid is released soon after.